Please ensure Javascript is enabled for purposes of website accessibility

 Implied Volatility: If the market becomes volatile, or if volatility is expected, implied volatility will rise, thereby increasing options prices.
 Conversely, low market volatility lowers options prices.
 The Chicago Board of Options Exchange Volatility Index (VIX)—a.k.a. the investor “fear gauge”—is the best way to measure near-term volatility in the S&P 500.
 It represents the market’s volatility expectations over the next 30 days.

-Still confused?
+Want to learn more?
 Let our options expert Jacob Mintz explain more about options basics, and his own personal options strategies.
 Jacob runs three options services for Cabot Wealth Network: Cabot Options Trader, catered to options beginners; Cabot Options Trader Pro, for more experienced options traders; and Cabot Profit Booster, which trades covered calls on one momentum stock each weed recommended by our resident growth investing expert Mike Cintolo in his Cabot Top Ten Trader advisory.

 Jacob carefully assesses the risk and reward of each one of his options trades.
 When he buys options, he risks pennies to make dollars.
-When he sells options, he does so with very defined risk to avoid big losses.
+When he sells options, he does so with defined risk to avoid big losses.
 Sometimes Jacob uses conservative options strategies to hit singles; other times he uses more aggressive strategies to try to hit home runs.

 Personal Finance